gamma-delta/HackSlashRun/missions/water_treatment/mission.md

 ## More Chemicals
 Similar to the first Chemicals room.
 In the back, there's a post-it note stuck on one of the chemical drums that says `Password for the doors is opposite` on one side and `"Root Sun", all one word, no caps` on the other.
 (The password is `squaremoon`, the opposite of Root and Sun.
 This was stolen wholesale from The Mysterious Benedict Society.)

-Kathy is in here, measuring the pressure of some tanks with a manometer.
+Kathy is in here, measuring the pressure of some tanks with a manometer. (this is a pressure gauge, not to measure the amount of men in the room.)

 ## Crates
 A room with a bunch of wooden crates.
 They all have stickers on them that say `CAUTION: EXPLOSIVE`.
 They contain tanks of various water treatment chemicals.
 (Eventually, once the smuggling operation goes online, they'd be filled with less legal stuff.)